Full Form of NIFTY – National Stack Exchange Fifty

 How is NIFTY Calculated?

-- For calculating vale of National Stack Exchange Fifty, firstly market capitalization will be determined by multiplying the shares outstanding with the current prices of all of the companies in NIFTY.
+- For calculating the value of National Stack Exchange Fifty, firstly, market capitalization will be determined by multiplying the shares outstanding with the current prices of all of the companies in NIFTY.

-- For the floating stock holding of promoters or group of promoters, strategic stakes by the corporate bodies, shares under the log-in category, cross-holdings, FDIs, Holdings of government as the strategic investor and employee welfare trusts are excluded from the number of shares that are available for the purpose of trading.
-Then, float market capitalization of all the stocks will be added together
+- For the floating stock holding of promoters or group of promoters, strategic stakes by the corporate bodies, shares under the log-in category, cross-holdings, FDIs, Holdings of government as the strategic investor, and employee welfare trusts are excluded from the number of shares that are available for the purpose of trading.
+Then, the float market capitalization of all the stocks will be added together.

 - Lastly, Index Value will be calculated using the formula:

 Usage of NIFTY

 The NIFTY can be used for various different purposes.
 The following are some of the usages of the national stack exchange fifty:

 - Index-based derivatives

 The following are the main differences between NIFTY and NSE:

 - NIFTY stands for the National Stack Exchange Fifty, whereas SENSEX stands for the Sensitivity Index.